giorgited/CosmosScale/ReadMe.md

 ## Getting Started
 Using the library is simple.
 Download the latest nuget package from https://www.nuget.org/packages/CosmosAutoScaler.
 Currently the supported functionalities are: Insert, Delete, Replace, and Query.
 Bulk operations are coming soon.

+## MetaData Storage Options
+When initializing CosmosAutoScaler, user must provide the desired meta data storage options.
+This allows the CosmosAutoScaler to keep track of activities such as latest operation and latest scale.
+These are used to identify when to scale up/down any given collection.

+PermamentCosmosCollection - with this option, CosmosAutoScaler will create a collection in the given database of cosmos where the library will store the activites.
+(This option is recommended if the library will be used by many machines.)
+InMemoryCollection - with this option, CosmosAutoScaler will create various in-memory collections to keep track of the activites.
+(This option is recommended if the library will ONLY be used by at most of one machine at a time).

 ### Usage